 THE mango crop this year is expected to be slightly affected due to hailstorm in Mirpurkhas and parts of Sanghar.
 However, according to assessment of research and horticulture officials, the crop yield will be by and large satisfactory since it?s doing well in other areas.

-?Instead of proper flowering, we saw flushing (growth of new leaves) in the trees and powdery mildew caused shedding as well?, he says.
+But farmers disagree. ?An overall drop of 20 per cent is expected in production this year keeping in view the orchards affected by the hailstorm in Matiari and Mirpurkhas region?, says Nadeem Shah, who manages mango farms in these districts.
+Shah feels northern winds damaged the crop and that flowering was also affected this year which subsequently hit fruit setting. ?Instead of proper flowering, we saw flushing (growth of new leaves) in the trees and powdery mildew caused shedding as well?, he says.
 The fruit, which usually arrives in markets by beginning of May, will now enter during the middle of the month. ?We witnessed unusual rains in September especially at the time when monsoon season was supposed to end,? says Director General Agriculture Research Dr Atta Soomro, who doesn?t seem too concerned with this year?s storm reported in summer. ?The storm was not that heavy that it may result in

 serious damage to crop?, he says.